jconorgrogan/Informational-Constructivism/README.md

 6.  **Cycle Inevitability**: Any system with a finite number of states (S-FiniteQ) undergoing deterministic or probabilistic transitions via a stable mechanism (S-Carrier) must eventually revisit a previously occupied state (or pattern), leading to cyclic or recurrent behavior.
 7.  **Successor Mapping ⇒ Proto-Time**: The ability to transition between states (S-Carrier) and count steps within cycles (enabled by distinguishable states from L1/S-FiniteQ) defines an operational, ordered sequence isomorphic to segments of the natural numbers (ℕ), establishing an internal measure of time.
 8.  **Irreversible-Update Cost (**Assumption S-Cost: Erasing a distinguishable class or transitioning requires a positive resource debit**):** In any stable (S-Carrier) finite system (S-FiniteQ), resetting a state or executing a transition (discarding alternatives) cannot be achieved without expending some resource (≥ *c* > 0), due to logical irreversibility or the need to overcome noise/potential ambiguity.
-9.  **Saturation (L5) and Forced Structure (SUR)**: The system's internal dynamics (S-Carrier) can generate configurations whose informational complexity (`I_t`) exceeds the available distinct base states (`m`).
-This is the **Saturation Condition (L5): `I_t > m`**.
-When L5 occurs, persistent systems (those avoiding incoherent halt states) *must* resolve it using mechanisms compatible with S-FiniteQ and S-Cost.
+9.  **Saturation (L5) and Forced Structure (SUR)**: The system's internal dynamics (S-Carrier) can generate configurations whose effective informational complexity demands more distinctions than available base states.
+Let `I_t` represent the *theoretical minimum number* of distinct base states (`m`) required to unambiguously label the system's operationally distinguishable configuration or history segment at step `t`.
+(This `I_t` is a cardinality bound derived from the dynamics and state space; the system itself need not compute it).
+For sufficiently rich dynamics, states where `I_t > m` are inevitable.
+This is the **Saturation Condition (L5)**.
+When L5 occurs, systems that persist (i.e., satisfy Condition C2 by avoiding incoherent halt states `Φ_halt`) *must* resolve it using mechanisms compatible with S-FiniteQ and S-Cost.
 The admissible mechanisms are **state reuse (Φ_overwrite)**, which maps the complex state to an existing class `sᵢ`, losing prior information associated with `sᵢ` and incurring cost `c`; or **patterned encoding (Φ_encode)**, which uses sequences or patterns of states (`Σ^k`, k>1) to represent the complex state, preserving information but incurring higher costs (`k*c` plus descriptive overhead K).
-10. **The SUR Dynamic**: The necessity of resolving L5 via Φ_overwrite or Φ_encode under resource constraints (S-Cost) within a finite system (S-FiniteQ) defines the **SUR dynamic**.
+10. **The SUR Dynamic**: The necessity for persistent systems (satisfying C2) of resolving L5 via Φ_overwrite or Φ_encode under resource constraints (S-Cost) within a finite system (S-FiniteQ) defines the **SUR dynamic**.
 SUR is not an optimization *goal*, but the resulting set of trajectories that remain operationally viable by implicitly managing the trade-off between information fidelity and resource expenditure (minimizing joint cost K+E).
 This dynamic inherently favors configurations amenable to efficient representation and processing, driving the emergence of **logic, computation, compression, and hierarchical structures**.
 Apparent continua in observed physics can arise as idealized limits (m → ∞, resolution → 0) of these underlying finite, discrete processes governed by SUR.

 ---

 ## Conclusion

 > The moment anything can appear *twice* internally (**L0, L1**), absolute nothingness is operationally transcended within any descriptive framework. *If* this recurrence is embodied in a **stable medium (**S-Carrier**) that is **finite-distinguishable (**S-FiniteQ**) and pays **non-zero update costs (**S-Cost**), that system necessarily confronts internal representational limits (**L5**).
-The requirement for persistent operation under these constraints forces the system into trajectories (the **SUR dynamic**) that resolve these limits through state reuse or patterned encoding.
+The requirement for persistent operation (Condition C2) under these constraints forces the system into trajectories (the **SUR dynamic**) that resolve these limits through state reuse or patterned encoding.
 This dynamic inevitably structures the system's behavior, favoring efficiency and leading to the emergence of time, memory, logic, computation, and the hierarchical complexification characteristic of physically instantiated universes.
+Demonstrating the precise mapping from the SUR dynamic to specific observed physical laws (e.g., gauge fields, locality) via mechanisms like emergent error correction remains a task for further investigation, but the present derivation establishes the logical inevitability of SUR itself as the governing principle for this class of systems.

 ---

 ### Invitation to Reviewers

 > Does any step above still smuggle in more than claimed *at its specific stage (distinguishing L vs S assumptions)*?
-Are the stability/resource assumptions (S-Carrier, S-FiniteQ, S-Cost) adequately justified for the target class of *dynamic, stable, observable* systems this derivation aims to model?
+Are the stability/resource assumptions (S-Carrier, S-FiniteQ, S-Cost) and the persistence condition (C2) adequately justified for the target class of *persistent, dynamic, stable, observable* systems this derivation aims to model?
 Feedback is welcomed on logical soundness, assumption transparency, and conceptual economy.

 ---